Skip to navigation Skip to content

 30 June 2025

-The 1st deadline is 1 year after the end of the relevant income year (midnight 30 June or if this falls on a weekend, midnight of the first business day after) unless a special circumstance extension has been granted.
+The first deadline is one year after the end of the relevant income year (midnight 30 June or if this falls on a weekend, midnight of the first business day after) unless a special circumstance extension has been granted.

 30 June 2026